Integrity and Welfare Commitment

-AQHA is committed to safeguarding the health and welfare of the American Quarter Horse.
+AQHA is committed to safeguarding the integrity and welfare of the entire horse industry.

 In recent years, the American Quarter Horse Association has strengthened its commitment to safeguarding the integrity and welfare of American Quarter Horses, as well as the integrity and welfare of the entire horse industry.